Thruxton, Hampshire: History

 The bulk of the Lisle chapel is gone.
 Most of it was used to provide building material when the church tower collapsed in 1796 and had to be rebuilt.
 The Lisle line of direct male heirs died out soon after Sir John and Mary, with the manorial rights passing to Agnes, married to John Philpot.
 Behind the choir pews on the left of the altar is a weathered wooden effigy from the early 17th century, believed to be of Elizabeth Philpot who died in 1616.

 The church experienced a number of renovations and rebuilding work between 1839 and 1877, including the construction of the north aisle.
 The nave also contains a list of the church's rectors dating back to 1243.

 King James and Anne of Denmark stayed with George Philpot at Thruxton in August 1603.
 They were travelling from Farnham Castle to Wilton House, and went next to Sir Richard Gifford's house at King's Somborne.
 At Thruxton again on 28 August 1607, Anne of Denmark rewarded Sir George Philpot's musicians with 20 shillings.

 The road through Thruxton was well travelled and used by coaches on the Exeter-London route.
 In the 1720s a highwayman from Salisbury, John Dyer, would set ambushes on Thruxton Down to hold up coaches.
 He was captured and hung in London in 1729.

 On 24 April 1920, Sidney Spicer, a taxi driver, was hailed in Amesbury by Percy Toplis, a criminal and black marketeer who was then serving in the Royal Army Service Corps.
 The vehicle was travelling towards Andover, but Topliss shot Spicer in the back once they reached Thruxton Down.
 The driver was killed instantly, with Toplis hiding the body and then stealing the vehicle.
 The body was found the following morning, with Toplis already on the run.
 He would be shot dead by police in Cumberland in June after a lengthy manhunt.

 The toll house for the Andover to Amesbury turnpike road at Mullen's Pond was demolished in 1965.

 Race track

-Thruxton Circuit is a major draw for visitors to the area and can claim to be Britain's fastest motor racing circuit.
+Thruxton Circuit is a major draw for visitors to the area and can claim to be the UK's fastest race circuit.
 Currently the track plays host to a variety of high-profile car and motorbike championships, including the British Superbike and British Touring Car Championships, as well as truck racing.
 The circuit is located on the site of the former aircraft base.